codacy/codacy-codesniffer/src/main/resources/docs/description/PHPCompatibility_FunctionUse_NewFunctionParameters.md

-Detect use of new function parameters in calls to native PHP functions.PHP version All
+Detect use of new function parameters in calls to native PHP functions.
+PHP version All